-It’s New Year’s Eve 2029 and several hundred thousand people gather in Times Square to see in 2030.
+It’s New Year’s Eve 2029 and several hundred thousand people gather in Times Square, New York, to see in 2030.
 The all-encompassing role of smart, autonomous self-managing vehicles is in full evidence across the city.
 As of tomorrow, only autonomous vehicles will be allowed on the streets except in a few designated zones and drive parks where enthusiasts will be able to take the controls.
 Vehicle ownership is almost obsolete as most new vehicles are effectively self-owning.

 These independent taxis earn a fare for each ride and share revenues with those who manufacture, service and refuel them.
-The cars work in self-managing self-insuring networks –covering each other in the event of increasingly rare incidents.
+The cars work in self-managing self-insuring networks – covering each other in the event of increasingly rare incidents.
 Autonomous technology grows ever smarter and accidents only tend to arise when human-driven vehicles are in collision with autonomous cars.

 Revellers at the New Year’s Eve celebrations can rest assured that a smart-cab or personal drone will reach them within five minutes.
 Autonomous ambulances patrol the city with in-vehicle robots providing immediate first aid and carrying out more complex tasks under the guidance of remote doctors observing via video.
 Personal drones are used to extract the injured parties from their location and transport them to the ambulance.
 Autonomous food trucks serve revellers in public areas with drones delivering the food to the individual wherever they stand without having to navigate through the crowd.
 Single user Droneloos can also be summoned on demand – dropping into the midst of the crowd to enable those caught short to relieve themselves in privacy.